arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 Assert(6, doubleTheLength);
 ```

-With the monadic case, `length` returns an `IO<int>`, which is not directly compatible with the type `double` wants.

-The monadic version of `Apply` we just wrote takes care of *binding* the 2 monadic functions:
+In the monadic case, the version of `Apply` we just wrote takes care of *binding* the 2 monadic functions:

 ```csharp
 Func<string, IO<int>> length = s =>